Magcal Performing Arts Academy Main Performance: Mr. Kensuke Yokouchi talks about his thoughts

 Due to the cancellation of the performance, tickets purchased will be refunded.

-The reason I decided to open the academy was because of a prefectural project to revitalize Kanagawa prefecture with culture as one of its pillars.
-At the time, various cultural figures with ties to Kanagawa prefecture, including myself, were approached.
+The reason I decided to open the academy was because of a prefectural project to revitalize Kanagawa Prefecture, with culture as one of its pillars.
+At the time, various cultural figures with ties to Kanagawa Prefecture, including myself, were approached.

 Seriously aiming to develop professionals